- Research and Projects

 Understand some key tools and techniques used to structure problems and be able to use these to develop structured questions to answer real-world complex problems.

 As part of PenCLAHRCs capacity building initiative, this training is being offered free of charge to NHS staff within Somerset, Devon and Cornwall.
 To date, three connecting modules have been developed, along with a standalone problem structuring module (details below).
-Future modules are also planned and these will build into a complete suite of courses.
 For a brief introduction to our courses, download our flyer (pdf).

 Watch our video for an overview of how modelling can benefit the NHS.